 - Community Art Sharing + Celebration (up to $3,000): A Community Art Sharing and Celebration project intentionally shaped the physical and social character and celebrates our Nashville neighborhoods through the sharing of an artistic practice.
 In this category, the community informs the artist's vision for the work.
 A competitive application will include an intention of social impact beyond a traditional audience experience.

-- Community Art Co-design + Co-creation (up to $5,000): A Community Art Co-design & Co-creation project actively engages participants in the art-making process.
+- Community Art Co-design + Co-creation (up to $5,000): A Community Art Co-design and Co-creation project actively engages participants in the art-making process.
 These projects must involve a strong, committed partnership between the artist and a specific group, organization or neighborhood.
 The needs of the partner and the community should determine the vision for the artwork.
 The artwork should be largely process-based.
 In this funding category, the public is required to participate in the physical creation and/or design of the artwork.

 - Individual artists, businesses and organizations that reside or conduct programming in Davidson County are eligible to apply.
 Individuals requesting or receiving funds must be at least 18 years of age.

 - Organizations that receive funding from any grant administered by Metro Arts in the same fiscal year are not eligible to apply for THRIVE funds.

 - Applicants (and immediate family members) cannot serve as a member of the Metro Arts Board of Commissioners, nor can they be employed by the Metro Nashville Davidson County Government or Metro Nashville Public Schools.